 The downside of lift platforms is they are more expensive, especially if you need to use them with a modified van.
 They can also take up a lot of space and be quite conspicuous, though this depends on the model.

-There are also a number of mobility devices that can be folded up or taken apart, which makes transporting them so much easier.
+There are also a number of mobility scooters and electric wheelchairs that can be folded up or taken apart, which makes transporting them so much easier.
 A few great options are the Pride Go-Go Sport, WHILL Model Ci2, and the Pride Go-Go Folding Scooter, all of which either disassemble or collapse for easy storage.

 The Go-Go Sport is Scootaround’s most popular model, and can be rented in cities and cruise ports across the country.
 I also recommend checking out the Model Ci2 if you’re looking for something more high-tech.
 It can be purchased on Scootaround’s online store or rented in select locations across the country.
 The Model Ci2 disassembles into three pieces, which can simply fit in your car or van, eliminating the need for a ramp or lift.
 It’s a good option if you are looking for a chair that provides a great deal of mobility along with easy transportation.

 If you think a manual wheelchair would be a better fit for you than a scooter, check out our wide range of highly-portable lightweight wheelchairs.

 Tips for Traveling with a Mobility Device on Public Transit

 As a frequent traveler and wheelchair user, I have discovered some tips for traveling with a mobility device on public transit.
 Here are helpful hints to keep in mind.

 If you are traveling by airplane, make sure to let the airline know you are traveling by wheelchair in advance.
 You’ll also want to reconfirm your flight with your airline 24 to 48 hours before departure, and request maximum assistance at the terminals.